Skip to main content

 Prescription & medication plan

-If clinically appropriate, Dr. Kim prescribes compounded semaglutide or tirzepatide.
+If clinically appropriate, your provider prescribes compounded semaglutide or tirzepatide.
 We start at a low dose and titrate up over weeks based on your response and tolerance.

 03